Children of Melissa and Mark Hortman issue message following fatal shooting

 "They were the bright lights at the center of our lives, and we can't believe they are gone," the statement said.
 "Their love for us was boundless.
 We miss them so much."

-Melissa and Mark Hortman were shot and killed Saturday night in their Brooklyn Park home, and state Sen. John Hoffman and his wife, Yvette, were shot and injured in what Gov. Tim Walz has called politically motivated shootings.
+Melissa and Mark Hortman were shot and killed early Saturday in their Brooklyn Park home, and state Sen. John Hoffman and his wife, Yvette, were shot and injured at their house in Champlin in what Gov. Tim Walz has called politically motivated shootings.

 A manhunt for the suspect, 57-year-old Vance Boelter, lasted for over 36 hours.
 He was taken into custody on Sunday night in Sibley County.